flyingstick22/electricity-saver-II/README.md

 ### Crontab

-Contab is a file that allows us to automate scripts in Linux (and other) environment.
-This is really handy feature in project like this because we need to run the script every hour and check if current electricity price is lower than our limit price.
-In addition, it also allows to save logs to a txt file.
+Contab is a file that allows to automate scripts in Linux (and other) environment.
+This is a great feature in project like this because we need to run the script every hour and check if current electricity price is lower than limit price we set.
+In addition, it also allows to save logs to a text file.
 First.
-Look this tutorial how to automate script using "Crontab".
+Look [this](https://www.youtube.com/watch?v=kjrC1N8K8MI) tutorial from Algovibes how to automate the script using "Crontab".

+If you want to run the script once every hour use following syntax: ```` 0 * * * * /your/file/path/here/ my_spot_script.py >> history.txt ````

 ## Summary